Justin-Credible/Ionic-TypeScript-Starter/README.md

 Screenshots can be found on the project page [here](http://www.justin-credible.net/Projects/Ionic-TypeScript-MDHA-Starter).

-*If you are looking for a version of this project that uses the full Visual Studio IDE and the Apache Cordova project template, you can check out its sister project: [Ionic-TypeScript-MDHA-Starter](https://github.com/Justin-Credible/Ionic-TypeScript-MDHA-Starter).*
+> Note: If you are looking for a version of this project that uses the full Visual Studio IDE and the Apache Cordova project template, you can check out its sister project: [Ionic-TypeScript-MDHA-Starter](https://github.com/Justin-Credible/Ionic-TypeScript-MDHA-Starter).

 ## Environment Setup ##